 Under the Clery Act, SHSU PD is also responsible for collecting crime statistics from agencies that may have jurisdiction in conjunction with SHSU PD over some or all the properties SHSU may own or control.
 SHSU PD, usually at the end of January, submits requests to agencies such as Montgomery County Sheriff's Department, Huntsville Police Department, Walker County Sheriff's Department, Texas Department of Public Safety, and other agencies to determine if additional crimes occurred within their jurisdiction over SHSU properties.
 Not all agencies respond to the requests for the statistical information.
 Other agencies have responded to SHSU PD requests with charges ranging in the hundreds of dollars to supply the requested information.
 The Clery Act does not require SHSU PD to pay for that information, and any statistics that possibly existed are not recorded in the submitted Annual Security Report.
-Other agencies supply information in a format that only includes all their reported crimes within their jurisdiction, and are unable due to their electronic formats, to supply the SHSU campus property, non-campus property or public property is submitted and published along with SHSU PD's submitted report after comparison between Federal and State law crime definitions.
-Crimes that cannot be attributed to SHSU's Clery Act geography may be listed in a separate table.
+Other agencies supply information in a format that only includes all their reported crimes within their jurisdiction, and are unable due to their electronic formats, to supply the requested statistical information.
+Any agency returning information that can be utilized covering just the SHSU campus property, non-campus property or public property is submitted and published along with SHSU PD's submitted report after comparison between Federal and State law crime definitions.